tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. versionadded:: 1.7

-Uses of windows update
+Using WAPT Windows Update
 ====================================

 .. note::

-	Since version 1.7, wapt is able to manage Windows updates on your parc.
+	Since version 1.7, WAPT is able to manage Windows Updates on your parc.

 	The operation of waptwua is based on "Windows Update Agent API".